 The anti-bullying squad of Friend Fixers offer support to those pupils who find certain times difficult in the school day, especially during lunchtime play.
 The Friend Fixers have set up a special Story Massage area in the playground where children can have a massage and relax away from the playground.
 They have written their own massage story to help make children feel safe and know that Friend Fixers will listen to them.

-Story Massage Club
+Fun Activities in the Story Massage Club

 There is a weekly Story Massage Club at Thorntree Primary where children can share Story Massage with each other.
 They share stories from the book Once upon a touch…story massage for children.
 They enjoy creating their own massage stories using the Story Massage stickers and template.
-Below, is a short video of children from the Story Massage Club with a story they wrote about Sports Day.

 Children are encouraged to take Story Massage activities home to their families.
 Older pupils find it beneficial to write massage stories that are personalised for family members, especially their Mums when they are having a stressful time.
 It helps them to feel they are doing something positive to help them relax.
 “The children learn the Story Massage strokes at school and then share them in their own way at home,” says Justine Horne, “We are not looking for perfection – just so long as the touch is positive, respectful, and enjoyable.”